Behavioral Interventions In The Workplace: Techniques For Improving Performance

 Consequence Strategies

-These interventions aim to modify behaviors by managing their consequences.
+These interventions aim to modify behaviors and increase accountability by managing their consequences.
 Examples include:

 Both proactive (antecedent) and reactive (consequence) strategies are often used together for the best results.